markvdb/diybookscanner/misc/settings.md

 -------------
 This is a description of the Canon firmware settings I use with my Canon A2200 camera with firmware 1.00d.

 I've more or less successfully used CHDK 1.0.0 r1825 build for the Canon A2200 1.00d (build date 2012/04/27), as found on the CHDK forums.

-Success means reliable remote shooting using lua shoot() commands over ptp using a combination of ptpcam and gphoto2.
+Success for me means reliable remote shooting with two cameras simultaneously using lua shoot() commands over ptp using ptpcam.
+Gphoto2 is then used for downloading and deleting from the camera's sd card.
 See test_keypedal.sh for a crude script that I hacked together to use with my book scanner.

+The limitation seems to be focus distance overrides.
+If you want to override the autofocus distance, set the autofocus lock first, or the firmware will crash:
+ * go to official Canon mode by pressing smiley face button if necessary
+ * set camera wheel to P mode
+ * focus
+ * keep shutter button half pressed, press tulip button

-The more recent CHDK 1.1.0 r19xx, build date 2012/07/02 seems to crash hard when trying to shoot remotely.
+The more recent CHDK 1.1.0 r19xx, build date 2012/07/02 seems to crash hard when trying to lua shoot() over ptp.

 Turn your camera wheel to P mode and adjust to the settings below.